alfreedolf/plagiarism-detector/README.md

 # plagiarism-detector
-# Plagiarism Project, Machine Learning Deployment
+# Text Plagiarism Project, Machine Learning Deployment

-This repository contains my implementation of a plagiarism detector as by Udacity MLND course.
+This repository contains an implementation of a text plagiarism detector.
 The entire implementation is based on AWS SageMaker platform.

 ## Project Overview